zaiisao/Documentation/en/Interactive Broadcast/multi_user_video_android.md

    ```
 > The aspect ratio of the low-stream video profile (width x height) should be identical to that of the preset video profile.

-### Sample code

-We also provide an open-source [Large-Group-Video-Chat](https://github.com/AgoraIO/Advanced-Video/tree/master/Large-Group-Video-Chat) demo project on GitHub.

 ### API reference